 Based on the initial answers you gave when signing up to Wix, you might see other pages on your site that have been pre-made by Wix.

-In my case, there’s a Book Online page and Bookings Checkout page.
+In our case, there’s a Book Online page and Bookings Checkout page.
 You can see what the situation on your website is by clicking on that Page button again in the top left corner.

 See what those pages look like and work on them if needed.
 The principles are the same.

 By default, each new page you create is going to be added to the main menu of your site automatically.

 If you want to change the order in which the pages appear in the menu, click on your site’s header, and then on the Edit button next to MENU.

 You’ll be able to drag-and-drop pages to reorder them.

 You can also add menu items by hand if you want to link to places outside of your website (like your social media profiles, for instance).